 Toon Boom Scan Files (*.scan)

-A Toon Boom proprietary format used by Harmony Scan to store scanned image information along with its registration (peg) information.
+A Toon Boom proprietary format used by Scan to store scanned image information along with its registration (peg), resolution and field chart metadata.
 SCAN files are in gresycale.

 |PNG||Full colour / 8 bits per channel||